The first step to having your vision corrected by refractive surgery, such as LASIK (which is the most common form of elective corrective eye surgery)

 Time and time again, you’ve heard your friends and co-workers, maybe even family members, swear by the astonishing, life-changing results of laser eye surgery.

-Known as corrective refractive surgery, laser eye surgery can make long-term vision improvements for astigmatism, farsightedness and nearsightedness.
-This is accomplished by modifying the cornea’s curvature or shape using the precise power of lasers.
-Today, several refractive procedures employed.
-They include LASIK, PRK, SMILE, KAMRA, corneal Inlays, corneal cross-linking, intra-ocular (IOL) lenses AND EPI-LASIK.
+Known as refractive surgery, long-term vision improvements can be achieved for astigmatism, farsightedness, presbyopia, and nearsightedness.
+This is accomplished by modifying the cornea’s curvature or shape using the precise power of lasers, or through other methods such as intra-ocular lens replacement.
+Today, several refractive procedures are available.
+They include LASIK, PRK, SMILE, KAMRA, corneal Inlays, corneal cross-linking, intra-ocular (IOL) lenses (which can be monofocal, trifocal, toric, or a combination of toric-trifocals) and EPI-LASIK.

-Having an experienced eye care professional to guide you through the process from start to finish can ensure you have the right procedure done for the right reasons and expectations.
+Having an experienced eye care professional to guide you through the preoperative and postoperative process can ensure you have the right expectations and the right procedure to meet those expectations.

 This is why it’s crucial to follow these two tips if you’re considering laser eye surgery: